 It’s not unheard of for heating systems to have a problem once in a while.
 It could be as straightforward as a bad thermostat or an electrical problem.
 If your gas furnace won’t turn off, here are a couple steps you can take to get a properly working furnace again.

 Check the Air Filter

-Check Out the Thermostat
+Check the Thermostat

-Ensure Your Thermostat is Set to “Auto”
+Make Sure Your Thermostat is Set to “Auto”